NeuroML and spatially detailed cells¶

 The <segmentGroup> tag has the following properties:

-• neuroLexId: A machine-readable NeuroLex keyword that identifie the type of the neuron’s region.
-For example, GO:0043025 stands for “soma”, GO:0043024 stands for “axon”, and GO:0097447 stands for “all the dendrites”.
+id: unique name for the group.
+Note: Unlike theids of<segment>s, this can be any alphanumeral.neuroLexId: A machine-readable NeuroLex keyword that identifies the type of the neuron’s region.
+For example, GO:0043025 stands for “soma”, GO:0043024 stands for “axon”, and GO:0097447 stands for “all the dendrites”.The identifier

-• The identifier sao864921383 has a special meaning for the implicit discretisation of the neuron, explained in a following section.
+sao864921383has a special meaning for the implicit discretisation of the neuron, explained in a following section.

 Each <segmentGroup> tag may also contain other tags, that list its properties:

-• There also exist <𝚙𝚊𝚝𝚑> and <𝚜𝚞𝚋𝚃𝚛𝚎𝚎> tags to include segment spans in the standard, but EDEN doesn’t support them yet; they have not been used in practice.
+<member segment="<seg id>"/>: Adds a single segment to this group.<include segmentGroup="group id"/>: Adds a previously defined group to this group.There also exist <𝚙𝚊𝚝𝚑> and <𝚜𝚞𝚋𝚃𝚛𝚎𝚎> tags to include segment spans in the standard, but EDEN doesn’t support them yet; they have not been used in practice.
 (Note: Segment groups can always be constructed programmatically to exactly fit the modeller’s intention.)

-• Finally, the <inhomogeneousParameter> tag can be used to associate a spatial scalar function with the group.
+<inhomogeneousParameter>tag can be used to associate a spatial scalar function with the group.
 This function can then be used to specify non-uniformity in ion channel distributions; hence the tag is explained in the relevant section.

-The group "all"
+The group "all"¶

 If it is not otherwise defined by the modeller, the group "all" is defined as a shorthand that captures the entirety of the cell.
 It is, for example, useful to place mechanisms all over the cell, such as the membrane’s intrinsic electrical leak, or possibly an ion channel distribution that’s present throughout the cell’s membrane.

-Simulation aspect: Discretisation into compartments
+Simulation aspect: Discretisation into compartments¶

 So far, we saw how the anatomical shape of the neuron is expressed in NeuroML.
 But as we saw at the start of the article, this shape is split (in mathematical language, discretised) into little bits, called compartments.
 The neuron is approximated by these compartments in the same way that an image can be approximated by pixels.
 There often are good reasons for the modeller to control how this discretisation happens; and NeuroML allows such control, albeit through more implicit than explicit rules.